 The AAE was pleased with the frank dialogue between the key stakeholders and stated that enough information was presented for an informed decision on whether or not to initiate the ECH program.
-Before prioritizing resources for the ECH program, the ECH would need to be considered through the lens of the defense acquisition institutional framework presented in Figure 4.
+Before prioritizing resources for the ECH program, the ECH would need to be considered through the lens of the defense acquisition institutional framework presented in Figure 4 (refer to Appendix 1 for a description of the U.S. Defense Acquisition Institution).
 The PM has cost, schedule, and performance responsibilities, and manages the effort with the Defense Acquisition Management System.
 The PM's official chain of command is in the executive branch, but the PM also reports to Congress with program status updates and works through contracts with industry.
 The requirements generation system provides requirements and the resource allocation system provides funding.
 Depending on the program, the public and media perceptions may be important considerations.